playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures/texture-compression.md

 If you would no longer want to use Basis, remove Basis compression from all textures and delete the Basis folder from the project.

 <img src="/images/user-manual/assets/textures/texture-compression/delete-basis-library.png" alt="Delete Basis Module" style="width: 400px;"/>

+## Basis Limitations

+There are some limitations of Basis texture compression in PlayCanvas.

+1. The PVR format only supports textures that have dimensions that are both square (same width and height) and power of two (e.g. 256, 512, 1024 and so on).
+Older iOS devices (with an A6 SoC or lower like the iPhone 5 and 5C) and older iOS versions (13.7 and lower) only support PVR.
+A Basis texture that is non-square or non-power of two cannot be transcoded to PVR format but will instead use a 16-bit 565 pixel format.
+It will still display correctly, although may occupy more VRAM.
+2. The maximum texture dimensions supported for Basis compression are 4096x4096.
+Textures larger than this would take an inordinate amount of time to compress so this is disabled.

 ## Legacy Texture Compression